SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Living Tempest

-As an bonus action, you can give yourself a flying speed equal to your walking speed.
+As a bonus action, you can give yourself a flying speed equal to your walking speed.

 ### Level 20